vodoleystudio/Dependency-Injection-Game-Arhictecure-Template/README.md

 	3 Change name.
 	4 Set the exact name of the prefab to the Id field of the LevelBase component that is already attached to it.
 	5 Open Editor scene.
 	6 You can grab the level prefab to the Editor scene and do your level design.
  	(You can also change parameters of each obstacle or enemy like Lives, Speed, etc)
-	7 Attach the new prefab to the list of LevelsPrefabs in the LevelsModuleSettings asset that is located on ..\PangGame\Assets\Project\AppFrontendDomain\Settings
+	7 Attach the new prefab to the list of LevelsPrefabs in the LevelsModuleSettings asset, that is located on ..\PangGame\Assets\Project\AppFrontendDomain\Settings